survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Modeling `Lane`

-Each `Lane` will be able to render associated `Notes` just like our `App` did earlier. `Lanes` container in turn will render each `Lane` separately.
-It is analogous to `Notes` in this manner.
-The example below illustrates how to set up `Lanes`.
+The `Lanes` container will render each `Lane` separately.
+Each `Lane` in turn will then render associated `Notes` just like our `App` did earlier. `Lanes` is analogous to `Notes` in this manner.
+The example below illustrates how to set this up:

 **app/components/Lanes.jsx**